McNair Scholars

 Discipline Faculty Mentor

-• Define a research topic for summer research
+• Helps define a research topic

-• Teaches laboratory techniques
+• Teaches research techniques

 • Guides summer research program